Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Introduction

-We recall that a permutation subgroup $\Gamma\subset\mathfrak S_n$ acting on a finite set $\{1,2\,\ldots, n\}$ is called transitive if for any pair $i,j$, there is some permutation in $\Gamma$ taking $i$ to $j$.
-The following is a prototypical result: \textit{if $\Gamma$ is a transitive subgroup of $\mathfrak S_n$ acting on $X^n$ by permutations, $n\geq 2$, then $\pi_1(\gp{n}X)$ is abelian and there is an isomorphism $\pi_1(\gp{n}X)\cong H_1(X;\bbz )$}.
+We next turn to computing the fundamental group.
+We will assume throughout that $X$ is of the homotopy type of a CW complex.
+We recall that a permutation subgroup $\Gamma\subset\mathfrak S_n : =\hbox{Aut}\{1,2\,\ldots, n\}$ is called transitive if any $i$ is mapped to any $j$ via the action.
+The following prototypical result is derived in \S\ref{fundgroup}: \textit{If $\Gamma$ is a transitive subgroup of $\mathfrak S_n$ acting on $X^n$ by permutation of coordinates, and $n\geq 2$, then $\pi_1(\gp{n}X)$ is abelian and there is an isomorphism $\pi_1(\gp{n}X)\cong H_1(X;\bbz )$}.
 Very early on, P.A.
-Smith in \cite{smith} has shown that $\pi_1(\sp{2}X)$ is abelian and his simple geometric argument extends in an elementary and completely self-contained manner to cover the more general case (see \S\ref{fundgroup}).
-Moreover since any non transitive subgroup of $\sn$ is up to conjugation contained in a standard Young subgroup ${\mathfrak S_k}\times {\mathfrak S_{n-k}}$, permutation products of non transitive subgroups can be reduced to transitive ones of smaller size and a general statement for $\pi_1(\gp{n}X)$ can be given\footnote{This is motivated by a question of Mathai Varghese to the first author.} (see Theorem \ref{main0}).
+Smith in \cite{smith} has shown that $\pi_1(\sp{2}X)$ is abelian and his simple geometric argument extends in an elementary and self-contained manner to cover the more general case (see \S\ref{fundgroup}).
+Moreover since any non transitive subgroup of $\sn$ is up to conjugation contained in a standard Young subgroup ${\mathfrak S_k}\times {\mathfrak S_{n-k}}$, permutation products of non transitive subgroups can be reduced to transitive ones of smaller size and a general statement for $\pi_1(\gp{n}X)$ can be given as follows\footnote{This result is motivated by a question of Mathai Varghese to the first author.}.
+Let's write $\Omega:=\{1,\ldots, n\}$ and again $\sn = \hbox{Aut}(\Omega )$.
+We say an orbit is ``non-trivial" if it is not reduced to a single point.